 Tap, bottled, or filtered water?

 • Many bottled water distributors bottle and sell from a municipal water source (tap water) that has been filtered.
-The FDA regulates how these are labeled.
-Dasani, Aquafina, 7-11, Nestle, and Fiji are all brands that purify their water.
+The FDA regulates how these are labeled and does weekly source testing.